PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the **Lexical Environment**.

 The Lexical Environment object consists of two parts:
-1. **Environment Record** – an object that stores all local variables as its properties (and some other information like the value of this).
+1. **Environment Record** – an object that stores all local variables as its properties (and some other information like the value of **this**, for example).
 2. A reference to the outer lexical environment, the one associated with the outer code.

+Algorithm:
 1. When the script starts, the **Lexical Environment** is pre-populated with all declared variables.
  -  Initially, they are in the “Uninitialized” state.
 That’s a special internal state, it means that the engine knows about the variable, but it cannot be referenced until it has been declared with **let**.
 It’s almost the same as if the variable didn’t exist.
 2. Then phase definition appears.
-There’s no assignment yet, so its value is undefined.
+There’s no assignment yet, so its value is **undefined**.
 We can use the variable from this point forward.
 3. phase is assigned a value.
 4. phase changes the value.

 > “Lexical Environment” is a specification object: it only exists “theoretically” in the language specification to describe how things work.
 We can’t get this object in our code and manipulate it directly.

 A function is also a value, like a variable.
-The difference is that a Function Declaration is instantly fully initialized.
+The difference is that a **Function Declaration** is instantly fully initialized.
 During the function call we have two **Lexical Environments**: the inner one (for the function call) and the outer one (global).
 When the code wants to access a variable – the inner **Lexical Environment** is searched first, then the outer one, then the more outer one and so on until the global one.
 All functions have the hidden property named **[[Environment]]**, that keeps the reference to the **Lexical Environment** where the function was created.